MrMadguy64/Android-x86-Helper/README.md

 These scripts allow fully automated Android-x86 project building and contain some patches for common problems, found around internet.

-Please note: I'm experienced programmer, but I'm new to Linux and bash, so there can be better solutions for some tasks, like deteciting already installed patches, patching files and allowing patch reverting in case of config changes.
+Please note: I'm experienced programmer, but I'm new to Linux and bash, so there can be better solutions for some tasks, like detecting already applied patches, patching files and allowing patch reverting in case of config changes.
 For now config changes aren't supported.
-I.e. you should set your confing in stone before doing anything else.
+I.e. you should set your config in stone before doing anything else.

 Scripts aim at building on virtual machine or live session.
+Builing on real system is possible, but not recommended.

 Recommendations:
-1) Ubuntu 18.04 LTS 64bit is recommended Linux version
+1) Ubuntu 18.04 LTS 64bit is recommended Linux version (I personally prefer Mate version)
+2) 8Gb of RAM are enough for building Android 9 and 10
+3) 16Gb are recommended for Android 11
+4) 14Gb are actually enough, if you use VM, your host has exactly 16Gb and would hang in case of using them all

 Instruction:
 1) Provide enough space for sources (~100G per branch), OpenGApps (~20G per branch), building (~100G per target, can be on separate drive)